 Make the Wallowa-Whitman National Forest your ‘special place’ to visit this year!

 Select one of the AREAS in which you want to recreate using the map below, or select one of the RECREATION ACTIVITIES you want to do from the tool bar on the left.
-(Please note this site is currently being updated for recreation information and may not be complete.
-Please contact your nearest Ranger District Office with your questions.
-Thank you for your patience.)
+Please contact the nearest Ranger District Office with any questions.

 Family bike riders and single track mountain bikers will find a variety of biking opportunities on the Forest's roads and trails.
 Take off for the day from your favorite campground or trailhead and enjoy the backcountry.